bradleymackey/vault-ios/README.md

 ## Tenets

-- Platform native: it should look like Apple made this app.
+- **Platform native**: it should look like Apple made this app.
-- Modern: we should use modern features and push for fast deprecations.
+- **Modern**: we should use modern features and push for fast deprecations.
-- Open source by default: no binary dependencies or obfuscated stuff.
+- **Open source by default**: no binary dependencies or obfuscated stuff.
-- Robust: test-driven development.
+- **Robust**: test-driven development, modular PRs/commits.